roxana-zeraati/abcTau/README.md

 For a recent application of this method see:
-Zeraati, R., Shi, Y., Steinmetz, N. A., Gieselmann, M. A., Thiele, A., Moore, T., Levina, A. & Engel, T. A. Attentional modulation of intrinsic timescales in visual cortex and spatial networks. bioRxiv 2021.05.17.444537 (2021). https://www.biorxiv.org/content/10.1101/2021.05.17.444537v1
+Zeraati, R., Shi, Y., Steinmetz, N. A., Gieselmann, M. A., Thiele, A., Moore, T., Levina, A. & Engel, T. A. (2022).
+Intrinsic timescales in the visual cortex change with selective attention and reflect spatial connectivity. bioRxiv 2021.05.17.444537. https://www.biorxiv.org/content/10.1101/2021.05.17.444537v2.

-The basis of aABC algorithm in this package is adopted from a previous implementation (originally developed in Python 2):
+The basis of aABC algorithm in this package is adapted from a previous implementation (originally developed in Python 2):
 Robert C. Morehead and Alex Hagen.
 A Python package for Approximate Bayesian Computation (2014). https://github.com/rcmorehead/simpleabc.